Robust discrete choice models with t-distributed kernel errors: Conclusion

-On the whole, our analysis suggests that Gen-MNR is a useful addition to the choice modeller's toolbox due to its robustness properties.
-In general, Gen-MNR should be preferred over the previously-studied MNR model because of its more flexible kernel error distribution.
+On the whole, our analysis suggests that Gen-MNR is a useful addition to the choice modelling toolbox due to its robustness properties.
+In general, Gen-MNR should be preferred over the previously studied MNR model in daily data analysis practice because of its more flexible kernel error distribution.
+Gen-MNR is also a parsimonious model.
+It requires estimating only $J - 2$ additional parameters compared to MNR (whereby $J$ denotes the number of alternatives).
 In practice, the non-elliptical contoured t-distribution used in the formulation of Gen-MNR can also be specified in a way such that one DOF parameter controls the heavy-tailedness of more than one marginal of the kernel error distribution.
-Analysts can exploit this feature of Gen-MNR to achieve more parsimonious model specifications.
+Analysts can exploit this feature of Gen-MNR to achieve more parsimonious model specifications, especially in applications with many choice alternatives.

-Our work suggests several directions for future research.
-First, the hierarchical Bayesian modelling paradigm can be leveraged to accommodate flexible parametric and semi-parametric representations of unobserved taste heterogeneity \citep[see][]{krueger2020dirichlet} into the MNR and Gen-MNR models.
-Incorporating these representations only requires adding another layer to the proposed Gibbs sampling schemes.
-Second, flexible nonlinear specifications of the systematic utility can be incorporated into the MNR and Gen-MNR models to enhance their expressiveness and predictive abilities.
-For example, \citet{kindo2016multinomial} propose a MNP model in which the systematic utilities are represented using the Bayesian additive regression trees (BART) model of \citet{chipman2010bart}.
-BART automatically partitions a large predictor space to capture interaction effects and nonlinearities.
-As BART has foundations in the Bayesian inferential paradigm, BART components can be incorporated into MNR and Gen-MNR with relative ease.
-Third, the proposed MNR and Gen-MNR models can be extended to skew-t-distributed kernel errors which can also account for asymmetric error distributions \citep{kim2008flexible,lee2014finite}.